 - All insurance policies are to have the Living In Place Institute named as an additional insured entity.
 If there is any cost associated with this, it is the responsibility of the Candidate.

 Contractors Experience & Background- Contractors must have a minimum 5 years of verifiable work and/or academic experience.

 After completion of your training, you will be able to use the Home Accessibility and Safety Assessment Checklist (HASAC).™ This dynamic tool is available to only trained professionals who have completed their training to become a Certified Living In Place Professional.
 The fee is either $30 monthly or $240 annual.
 HASAC is a valuable electronic tool (App) for quickly and accurately identifying home accessibility and safety issues and providing recommendations to improve the home.
 This one-of-a-kind tool helps take out the guesswork of performing assessments and allows you to add photos and notes on each item in your report.
 Send the report to the client and others you choose.

 The CLIPP Training Course is designed to meet specific guidelines for continuing education.
 Continuing Education Units (CEU) for this course are approved by the:

 The Living In Place Institute is constantly updating the course with new products and installation trends.
-As a certified CLIPP member, you may request an annual update of yoru manual (for cost of printing only).
+As a certified CLIPP member, you may request an annual update of your manual (for cost of printing, shipping and handling only).